fasakinhenry/Xmas_c_codes/README.md

 ## Cons of C

-- **Lack of OOP features** : C is not an object-oriented programming (OOP) language and therefore lacks features such as classes and inheritance.
+- **Lack of OOP features** : C is not an object-oriented programming (OOP) language and therefore lacks features such as classes and inheritance.OOP is a feature that supports the creation of subclasses from parent classes but C lacks this feature.
+Also multiple inheritances is not possible in C unlike languages like C++, C# etc.